Karla Sofen: Secret Invasion

-Moonstone is among four Thunderbolts members present during an attack on Thunderbolts Mountain by a renegade Skrull sleeper agent Khn'nr taking the form of Captain Marvel but has refused to follow programming and has pledged to defend the human race.
-During the battle, Khn'nr reveals that her stone is of Kree origin, and uses his energy-controlling abilities to shut it down.
-When the Thunderbolts attack and board a Skrull ship, the Swordsman confronts a group of them with the newly returned Andrea von Strucker.
+Moonstone is among four Thunderbolts members present during an attack on Thunderbolts Mountain by a renegade Skrull sleeper agent Khn'nr taking Captain Marvel's form but has refused to follow programming and has pledged to defend the human race.
+During the battle, Khn'nr reveals that her stone is of Kree origin, and uses energy-controlling abilities to shut it down.
+When the Thunderbolts attack and board a Skrull ship, the Swordsman confronts a group of Skrulls with the newly returned Andrea von Strucker.
 Moonstone painfully immobilizes Swordsman, and suggests an alliance to the Skrulls and Andrea.
 Andrea turns out not to be a Skrull, however, and attacks Moonstone, although Bullseye kills Andrea from behind.
 Bullseye tries to kill Moonstone as well, although she becomes intangible, and she threatens Bullseye in order to keep in line.

-Later, Bullseye tries to kill Songbird under Osborn's orders.
+Bullseye later tries to kill Songbird under Osborn's orders.
 Songbird manages to get into the Zeus aircraft, and blows up part of the Thunderbolts' mountain headquarters.
 Moonstone survives because Bullseye had warned her to go intangible, and walks away saying "to Hell with this team".
-Moonstone was also among the fighters in the climactic battle against the Skrulls on Central Park, which ended as Osborn shot dead the alien Veranke.
+Moonstone was also among the fighters in the climactic battle against the Skrulls on Central Park, which ended as Osborn shot dead the Skrull Queen Veranke.